RastyFullStaxx/StockLedger/README.md

 # StockLedger

-StockLedger is a distributed, event-sourced inventory ledger system designed for bar, kitchen, and supply chain environments requiring strict audit control, offline capability, and multi-tenant isolation.
+StockLedger is a distributed, event-sourced inventory ledger system designed for bar, kitchen, and supply chain environments requiring strict audit control, offline capability, and multi-tenant isolation

 It is not a traditional inventory system.
-It is an immutable event ledger where all stock changes are derived from historical transactions.
+It is an immutable event ledger where all stock changes are derived from historical transactions

 ---